Azure/azurehpc/apps/wrf/readme.md

 ## How to create WRF input cases with WPS
 WPS (WRF preprocessing system) is used to create WRF input cases.
 WRF v3 models are not compatible with WRF v4, so some WRF v4 input cases will need to be generated with WSP v4.
-I will outline the procedure I used to create a new_conus2.5km input case for WRF v4.
+I will outline the procedure used to create a new_conus2.5km input case for WRF v4.

 Git clone the following repository to get access to the WRF benchmarks cases namelist.input and namelist.wps files (which will be needed later as WPS input and an master input file for WRF).